paranthamansam/generic-api/Readme.md

 The method that is being exposed in this package is `invoke()`.
 This particular method will return an object or any specific type (ex string, bool) based on the configuration.
 The inputs for the API are given below

 - Module (string) - Module name or type.
-- Condition (string) - Condition of the rules.
+- Condition (string) - Condition of the name.
 - Attributes (object) - Required for substitution.

 ### API Configuration